stevenbong96/stevenbong96/README.md

 - 👋 Hello!
 My name is Steven Bong and welcome to my Github profile
 - 👀 I’m shifting my career to become a Full Stack Web Developer since 2020
-- 🌱 I’m currently working as a Junior Software Engineer and using .NET framework, ASP, C#, JavaScript programming languages to enhance/develop their online banking systems
+- 🌱 I’m currently working as a Junior Software Engineer at **PT.
+Bank Sinarmas Tbk.** and using .NET framework, ASP, C#, JavaScript programming languages to enhance/develop their online banking systems
 - 💞️ I’m looking to collaborate on exciting projects that could improve my skills in different programming languages
 - 📫 You can reach me by sending me an email (That's probably my preferred method)